structuralartistry/digitalocean-ansible-rails/README.md

 # Rails dev box

 A default Rails machine using Ansible to provision it.

+This box provides the core packages needed for typical Rails 4 apps and nothing else.

+The ultimate goal here is to be able to boot up a new Ruby on Rails VM more or less instantly.

 ## Installs

 + RVM
 + Postgres
 + Git
-+ Bundler
++ Image Magick

 ## Use